-"As people live longer, the risk of outliving their savings in retirement is a big concern," says Ann Dowd, a CFP® professional and a vice president at Fidelity.
+"As people live longer, the risk of outliving their savings in retirement is a big concern," says Ann Dowd, a CFP® and vice president at Fidelity.
 "Maximizing Social Security is a key part of how couples can manage that risk."

 But when one spouse dies, the surviving spouse can claim the higher monthly benefit for the rest of their life.
 So, for a couple with at least one member who expects to live into their late 80s or 90s, deferring the higher earner's benefit may make sense.
-If both members of a couple have serious health issues and therefore, anticipate shorter life expectancies, then claiming early may make more sense.
+If both members of a couple have serious health issues and therefore anticipate shorter life expectancies, claiming early may make more sense.

-Tip: To learn about trends in aging and people living longer, read Viewpoints on Fidelity.com: Longevity and your retirement
+Tip: To learn about trends in aging and people living longer, read Viewpoints on Fidelity.com: Longevity and retirement

 Strategy No. 1: Maximize lifetime benefits